Adelost/historical-pattern-index/KNOWLEDGE_LOST.md

 The heart symbol ♥ may derive from silphium's seed shape.
 If true, we use a 2,000-year-old symbol of something we destroyed.

+### Druidic Knowledge System (50 BCE - 400 CE)

+- **Location**: Celtic world — Gaul, Britain, Ireland
+- **Tradition**: Deliberately oral.
+Sacred knowledge was memorized, not written.
+- **Training**: Up to 20 years to become a Druid
+- **Suppression**: Julius Caesar banned Druids in Gaul.
+Roman emperors outlawed them in Britain.
+Christianity suppressed the remnants.
+- **Content**: Astronomy, law, philosophy, medicine, religious practices, oral histories

+Unlike burned libraries, oral traditions leave no fragments.
+We have Roman descriptions of what Druids knew, but the knowledge itself — the astronomical calculations, the legal codes, the philosophical frameworks — died with the last trained practitioners.

+Caesar wrote that Druids "know much about the stars and celestial motions, and about the size of the earth and universe."
+We don't know what they knew.
+We only know they knew it.

+### Inca Quipus (1532-1600)

+- **Location**: Inca Empire (Peru, Ecuador, Bolivia, Chile)
+- **System**: Knotted strings encoding information through colors, knot types, and positions
+- **Keepers**: Quipucamayocs (trained specialists)
+- **Destroyed**: Thousands burned by Spanish as "works of the devil"
+- **Surviving**: ~600 quipus in museums worldwide

+The Inca had no writing system as we understand it.
+Instead, they used quipus — an entirely different approach to recording information.
+Spanish colonizers destroyed thousands.
+The quipucamayocs who could read them were killed or died without passing on the knowledge.

+We can decode simple numerical data (census counts, tribute records).
+But many quipus contain patterns that suggest narrative content — histories, songs, laws.
+The key to reading them died with the keepers.

 ### Maya Codices (1562)

 - **Location**: Maní, Yucatán